vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 <details open=><summary>Buitenen</summary>

-And likewise: "It has been made commensurate with the four Vedas on the great Mountain Meru."206
+And likewise: "It has been made commensurate with the four Vedas on the great Mountain Meru."207

-206: Mahabharata not identified.
+[207]: Mahābhārata not identified.
 </details>

 <details open=><summary>राम-मिश्रः</summary>